 Forbidden Treasure is an inspired Hmong folktale that teaches about kindness, humbleness, and greed.
 For her kindness, Pa Chia was taken to a forbidden treasure, unreachable and untouched by humans.
 When My Kue found out about Pa Chia’s secret, her greed got the best of her.

-I also highly recommend her book The Magic Stone/Lub Pov Haum
+I also highly recommend her books: The Magic Stone/Lub Pov Haum

 This is a great emerging readers level book.
 My own kindergarten age son enjoys reading it independently and aloud to us.
 This book, along with the others in Pang Xiong's Project Hmong series, are a great start for young readers and even preschool age kids.